mshen/w205-project3-shared/00_financial_api_app/Project_3_README.md

 import time
 from pyspark.sql import SparkSession from pyspark.sql.functions import udf, from_json
-from pyspark.sql.types import StructType, StructField, StringType, DoubleType
+from pyspark.sql.types import StructType, StructField, StringType, IntegerType, DoubleType

 """
 We want to create two tables, one table that stores the event of calling the API, and one event that appends the results of the API call.
 """
 def stock_operation_event_schema():
     """